How to invest in the cannabis industry

 - Open and monitor your position

-Understand the different types of marijuana products
+Understand the different types of cannabis products

-Most companies are involved in the production and development of medical marijuana – either the unprocessed plant or products containing the cannabinoids found in the plant.1 These are believed to alleviate the symptoms of diseases such as Alzheimer’s, cancer, epilepsy and multiple sclerosis.
+Most companies are involved in the production and development of medical cannabis – either the unprocessed plant or products containing the cannabinoids found in the plant.1 These are believed to alleviate the symptoms of diseases such as Alzheimer’s, cancer, epilepsy and multiple sclerosis.

-The second classification of cannabis product is recreational cannabis – marijuana not used for medical purposes.
+The second classification of cannabis product is recreational cannabis – cannabis not used for medical purposes.
 If more countries follow Canada’s lead and legalise recreational cannabis, there is the possibility that more companies will focus on this area of the market.

 Learn about the types of cannabis stocks